AmamDeus/skilledger.io/README.md

 2. Data Analysis Report
 3. Customized PowerBI dashboard for market sales.

-### There many other projects I completed which are not here.
+### There are other projects I completed which are not here.